quan-to/chevron/README.md

 #### Verifing Signatures

 The process to verify a signature is similar to signing data.
-First you need to make sure the public key is loaded into the server (if the private key is, the public is as well) and then encode the test data in Base64 format and POST the following payload to `/remoteSigner/gpg/verifySignature`
+First you need to make sure the public key is loaded into the server (if the private key is, the public is as well) or it is available in the specified SKS Server and then encode the test data in Base64 format and POST the following payload to `/remoteSigner/gpg/verifySignature`

 ```json
 {